-Samsung's phones are powerful, but no phone is going to perfectly perform in all situations.
-As your Samsung phone starts to get old, a couple years in with new features and apps, you may start to see slowdowns.
-If your Galaxy S or Galaxy Note is slowing down from time to time, there are lots of things you can do to fix it — here are our top tips.
+Samsung's phones are powerful, but no phone will perfectly perform in all situations, so let us show you how to fix some of the most common Samsung phone problems.
+As your Samsung phone starts to get old, you may start to see slowdowns a couple of years in with new features and apps.
+If your Galaxy device is slowing down from time to time, there are lots of things you can do to fix it — here are our top tips.

 Sometimes we get so focused on trying to fix a slowdown that we forget about the most basic thing ever: restarting the phone.
+This is true of any Android phone, not just a Samsung Galaxy device.
 Yes, it stinks to hear "did you turn it off and back on again?" when you feel like you've already tried things, but this is something you have to do as the first step of your performance issue troubleshooting.

 Software and apps are supposed to behave themselves, but sometimes they don't — and a simple restart is all it takes.
 Alternatively, even if you have to continue looking at different ways to fix your problem, restarting and getting a cleaner slate to start with is very important.
 By restarting your phone and then diagnosing, you may at least get some of the extra cruft out of the way so you can see the real problem.

 To restart, press and hold the power button (underneath the volume keys) for two seconds and tap "restart."
 If you happened to have turned on Bixby on that button, you can press and hold the power and volume down buttons for two seconds.